 The scheme is open to all hillwalkers who are at least eighteen years of age and interested in leading in the mountains.

-Further information about the Mountain Leader scheme can be found in the ML handbook.
+Further information about the Mountain Leader scheme can be found here.

 HILL AND MOORLAND LEADER